-- Dry: wet or moist subfloors will cause your flooring to expand too much after it is installed.
+- Dry: wet or moist subfloors transfer moisture to your flooring, causing it to expand after it is installed.

 - Sound: be sure to walk across the subfloor to see if there are areas that squeak.
 You may need to fix joists or replace parts of your subfloor.

 - Flat: a flat subfloor will allow the new flooring to fit tightly against it.
 Any dips or high spots in the subfloor will likely lead to movement and squeaks in your new wood floors.

 Use the right fasteners or glue and trowel